rawleyfowler/camlfetch/readme.md

 # camlfetch
-A simple camel based system fetching tool for Unix systems, written in the only true camel language, OCaml.
+A simple camel based system fetching tool for BSD systems, written in the only true camel language, OCaml.
 ```
           ,,_   rf@doom